-Child support is calculated by considering the income/earnings of both parents and the custodial “timeshare” each parent spends with the child, among other factors.
-In California, child support generally lasts until the age of 18 (or 19 if still a full-time high school ...
+Child support is calculated by considering the income/earnings of both parents and the custodial “timeshare” each parent spends with the child, among ...

 Child Support and Restraining Order: Trial Court Jurisdiction to Make Child Support Orders Survives the Dissolution of a Temporary Restraining Order